• Courses

 #3.5.
 Test test test

 Don’t forget to test this entire configuration.
-Enable GTM Preview and Debug mode, go to a page with an embedded Vimeo player and click Play.
-The next thing you should see is a video event in Preview and Debug mode’s event stream.
+Enable GTM Preview and Debug mode, go to a page with an embedded Vimeo player, and click Play.
+The next thing you should see is a video event in the Preview and Debug mode’s event stream.
 Click it and see whether the GA4 event tag has fired.

 If yes, then go to Google Analytics 4 DebugView to check if you see the incoming events.